AllwaysHyPe/graph-automation-infra/README.md

 - Run ```terraform init```, ```plan```, and ```apply```
 - Upload the PowerShell runbook to the Automation Account

+---

+### 7. Destroy the Terraform-managed infrastructure

+To tear down all Terraform-managed resources (while keeping the resource group intact for future use), use the `destroy.yml` workflow.

+#### Steps to Run It

+1. Go to the **Actions** tab in your GitHub repository
+2. Select **Destroy Graph Automation Infra**
+3. Click **Run workflow**

+This workflow will:
+- Authenticate to Azure using your GitHub Actions secrets
+- Run `terraform destroy -auto-approve`
+- Remove all Terraform-managed resources:
+  - Automation Account
+  - PowerShell Runbook
+  - Az.Accounts module (if installed by Terraform)

+The resource group will remain since it's managed outside Terraform via the `New-AzGraphAutomationServicePrincipal.ps1` script.

+---

 ## Notes
 - The Automation Account uses a system-assigned managed identity
 - Provider auto-registration is disabled (see ```main.tf```)
 - Required providers must be manually registered via the helper script
 - Secrets are passed via GitHub Actions without committing ```.tfvars``` files
+- The runbook is deployed using PowerShell 7.2 (`runbook_type = "PowerShell7"`)
+- The `Az.Accounts` module is deployed to the Automation Account using a `.zip` from a public URI
+- Terraform validates the module with a local hash but does not upload it directly